 #3 – Dermarest Psoriasis Medicated Shampoo Plus Conditioner

-One of the main concerns those with psoriasis have is that the condition, and the subsequent treatments used, leaves their hair looking dry and brittle.
-This is where the Dermarest psoriasis medicated shampoo scores.
+And I think this is where the Dermarest psoriasis medicated shampoo scores.
 II like how it contains ingredients like green tea, zinc complex and vitamin B5 formula that conditions your hair too.